So you want to write a Weird Western?

 - Come up with a believable yet slightly absurd event that could happen in the Old West, such as a zombie outbreak.

-- Give your main character a motivation and background story, such as they want to seek revenge on someone who killed their family and they are afraid of zombies.
+- Give your main character a motivation and background story.
+Perhaps they want to seek revenge on someone who killed their family but they are devastatingly afraid of zombies.

 Happy writing!